DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-09-changing-an-offer-iteration.md

 ## Only showing the new offer on the ‘check answers’ page

-Currently, the previous offer and new offer are shown next to each other on the ‘check answers’ page.
+Currently, the previous offer and new offer are shown together on the ‘check answers’ page.

-This is inconsistent with the ‘check answers’ page when making an initial offer and editing conditions and gives the user more content to read.
+This is inconsistent with the ‘check answers’ page when making an initial offer and editing conditions.
+It also gives the user more content to read.

 We think on balance that it’s okay to just show the details of the new offer.